Shaker Pediatric Swallowing and Feeding: The Essentials – final offering – Fremont CA in September

 No matter your age, most of us have ideas of things we would love to do at some point.
 A bucket list is comprised of experiences or achievements that a person hopes to have (or accomplish) during their lifetime.
 It usually consists of things that someone hopes to do before it’s too late.

-🎈 Join me on my final tour this year…San Antonio TX, Long Beach CA, Fremont CA, Dallas TX ***limited space in the Dallas location, so register early***
+🎈 Join me for the last locations on my final tour this year…San Antonio TX, Fremont CA, McKinney TX ***Dallas location SOLD OUT***

 🌟 As always, I promise you an exceptional learning opportunity to: